abbeylabs/airbyte_sync/README.md

 ```shell
 bash ./sync_data.sh
 ```
-It'll kick off data sync.
-Data sync may take a while - watch the logs in the docker-compose to see the progress.
+It'll kick off the data sync.
+The data sync may take a while - watch the logs in the docker-compose to see the progress.
 By default, this sync is configured to run manually (it's not configured to run on a schedule).